-In general, the review of the environmental management documentation found that AGL is operating to a good level of compliance with the environmental procedures and systems required under SSD 8889679.
+In general, the review of the environmental management documentation found that AGL is operating in accordance with the environmental procedures and systems required under SSD 8889679.
 Management plans reviewed included the approved SSD 8889679 EMS and sub-plans, Aboriginal Cultural Heritage Management Plan (ACHMP), Air Quality Management Plan (AQMP), Construction Noise Management Plan, Contamination Management Plan, Soil and Water Management Plan, Traffic Management Plan and Waste Management Plan.

-Non-compliances identified in relation to project management plans are listed in Table 4.
+Non-compliances identified in relation to Project management plans are listed in Table 5.

-3.5.3 Waste Management
+3.6.3 Waste Management

 Schedule 2, Condition C1 (e) of SSD 8889679 requires AGL to prepare an EMS including a waste management subplan.
 The desktop review confirmed that a Waste Management Plan has been prepared and approved by the DPE.
-The Waste Management Plan identifies the key waste issues that require control to manage project waste impacts.
+The Waste Management Plan identifies the key waste issues that require control to manage Project waste impacts.

-The site inspection found that limited volumes of chemicals and hydrocarbons required for the project were being appropriately stored in a bunded area at the time of the audit.
-No chemicals for the project were observed to be outside of bunding during the site inspection.
+The site inspection found that limited volumes of chemicals and hydrocarbons required for the Project were being appropriately stored in a bunded area at the time of the audit.
+No chemicals for the project were observed to be outside of bunded areas during the site inspection.

-Segregated skip bins were sighted at the time of the site inspection for general waste, recycling and scrap metal.
+Segregated skip bins were sighted at the time of the site inspection for general waste, recycling, timber and scrap metal.

-Emergency spill kits were also available on site at the time of the site inspection.
+Emergency spill kits were also available at the Project laydown area at the time of the site inspection.

-3.5.4 Operation of Plant and Equipment
+3.6.4 Operation of Plant and Equipment